BrannonKLuong/dropshop_ML_overlay/Greedy_Alg_Folder/Greedy_Alg_ReadME.md

         else:
             r = m - 1
 ```

-#### Highlighting A Crucial Point
-Recall that this algorithm is a Greedy Algorithm primarily because there is too much variability and never guarantees perfection in the way of binary search.
-For example, there are times when the desired droplet is in the right half but the leftmost droplet is closest and will disregard it.
-To compensate for this factor in the case that the algorithm never finds an acceptable droplet within the desired threshold the algorithm will brute-force search for it.
-However, these cases are far less frequent and the average run time is O(nlogn).

 #### The Math to Determine Total Distance
 The only key difference in calculating the sum is for curves the algorithm uses the arc length formula.